flyteorg/flyte/docs/deployment/configuration/performance.rst

 1. Worker, the WorkQueue and evaluation loop
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+.. list-table:: Important Properties
+   :widths: 25 25 25 50
+   :header-rows: 1
+* - Property
+     - Description
+     - Relevant metric
+     - Rule of thumb
+     - Configuration parameter
+   * - ``workers``
+     - Number of processes that can work concurrently.
+Also implies number of workflows that can be executed in parallel.
+Since FlytePropeller uses ``goroutines``, it can accomodate significantly more processes than the number of physical cores.
+     - ``flyte:propeller:all:free_workers_count``: a low number results in higher overall latency for each workflow evaluation round.
+     - Larger the number, implies more workflows can be evaluated in parallel.
+But it should depend on number of CPU cores assigned to FlytePropeller and evaluated against the cost of context switching.
+A number around 500 - 800 with 4-8 CPU cores usually works fine.
+     - ``plugins.workqueue.config.workers`` (default: ``10``)

 .. list-table::
    :widths: 25 25 50 100
    :header-rows: 1
    * - Metric
      - Alerting factor
      - Configuration parameter
      - Default value
    * - ``flyte:propeller:all:free_workers_count``
-     - A low number of free workers results in higher overall latency for each workflow evaluation round.
+     -
      - ``plugins.workqueue.config.workers``
      - ``10``
    * - ``sum(rate(flyte:propeller:all:round:raw_ms[5m])) by (wf)``